SamuelEarl/pyspark-tutorial/.ipynb_checkpoints/README-checkpoint.md

 1. `git init`
 2. `git config --global --add safe.directory /home/jovyan/work`
-        1. NOTE: If you try to type `git add -A` at this point, then you will get this error: `fatal: detected dubious ownership in repository at '/home/jovyan/work'.
+        1. NOTE: If you try to type `git add -A` without entering the above command, then you will get this error: `fatal: detected dubious ownership in repository at '/home/jovyan/work'.
 To add an exception for this directory, call: git config --global --add safe.directory /home/jovyan/work`
 3. `git config user.email "you@example.com"`
         1. NOTE: Omit `--global` to set the identity only in this repository.
 4. `git config user.name "Your Name"`
 5. `git branch -M main`
-6. `git remote add origin <replace-with-your-remote-origin>`
+6. `git remote add origin <replace-with-your-ssh-remote-origin>`

 <br>